 The Youth Foyers program is in three housing locations — The Precinct, Hoddle Street and Lion Garden.

 An acquired brain injury can happen to anyone and significantly impact a person’s life.
 Achieving another “first”, MCM opened Compass — a place run by and for people with an ABI.
-At Compass, people of all ages are welcome to connect with, support and learn from other people who also have an acquired brain injury.
+At Compass, people of all ages were welcome to connect with, support and learn from other people who also had an acquired brain injury.

-Compass gives an opportunity to learn or re-learn skills, readjust to life, form friendships and prepare to return to work.
+Compass gave an opportunity to learn or re-learn skills, readjust to life, form friendships and prepare to return to work.
 Success stories quickly started appearing with members: